 There are many b-schools that offer 1 – 3 months of internship.
 Quite often students need to find those opportunities on their own, which could be daunting for the international students.
 In contrast, the D’Amore-McKim MBA offers a unique corporate residency program.
 It’s a 6-month MBA level position, where students on critical assignments.
 Thus, the business ensures each and every graduate with 6 months of work experience along with valuable references and a rich network.

 [inbound_button font_size=”17″ color=”#c8232b” text_color=”#ffffff” icon=”arrow-circle-o-right” url=”https://www.stoodnt.com/career-college-admission-counselling” width=”” target=”_blank”] Sign up for a 1:1 Counselling Session (Skype/Phone)[/inbound_button]

 Lastly, the top 20 – 25 programs (mostly the big brands) are always over competitive.
 You might have a better chance if you target more reach-schools and one or two big brands.
 You need to be practical at your end.
 As mentioned in the first part of this series, people will judge you by your skills and job performance.
 No one will be that much bothered about the brand names.

 If you are scared of criticism, the expectation from family, and peer pressure, it’s time to change your mindset.
 There are several not-so-popular but good universities.
 The key is to evaluate yourself and identify the right program depending on your career goals.
 Know the tips to avoid social pressures while considering higher education.

-The same goes for choice between MBA and MS Analytics.
+The same goes for the choice between MBA and MS Analytics.
 Applying to (or getting into) MBA at Harvard or Stanford might impress others.
-But, all you need is the pursuing the right program to acquire knowledge and skill set so that you can be recognized and valued by your employer and management.
+But, all you need is pursuing the right program to acquire knowledge and skill set so that you can be recognized and valued by your employer and management.